department-of-veterans-affairs/vets-website/content/pages/pension/survivors-pension.md

 <div class="va-introtext">

 Survivors pension is a tax-free monetary benefit.
-If you’re a low-income surviving spouse who’s unmarried, or the unmarried child (with some exceptions) of a deceased Veteran with wartime service, you may be able to get this benefit.
+If you’re a surviving spouse or child of a deceased Veteran with wartime service, and your income and net worth meet certain limits set by Congress, you may be able to get this benefit.
 Find out if you qualify.

 </div>